vatpac-technology/sops/docs/aerodromes/classc/Williamtown.md

   <figcaption>WLM ADC Airspace</figcaption>
 </figure>

-## Charts
-!!! abstract "Reference"
-    Additional charts to the AIP may be found in the RAAF TERMA document, available towards the bottom of [RAAF AIP page](https://ais-af.airforce.gov.au/australian-aip){target=new}

 ## Coordination
 ### Departures
 [Next](../../controller-skills/coordination.md#next) coordination is **not** required from WLM ADC to WLM TCU for aircraft that are: